 Host a Project

-What does a Host Group do?
+What does a Project Host do?

-Project Hosts choose a project, design and organize it, provide materials needed, recruit constituents, and invite public participation by registering it on the Earth Day website.
-Projects will address one or more climate impacts we are already experiencing.
 For more information, see Local Climate Impacts.
 The Earth Day Project Team can provide guidance.
 See ideas and Guidelines for Projects as you scroll down on this page.

 Who Can Be a Host Group?